 You can choose to include dependencies and progress on the roadmap by selecting the appropriate box in the view settings panel.

 Using filters, you can decide to display issues and epics in specific status categories or for specific issue types.

-Being able to share your roadmap with stakeholders is key, and there are in fact several options for sharing.
+Being able to share your roadmap with stakeholders is key, and there are several options for sharing.
 However, it requires a license as it can be shared with other Jira users.